 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Someone raised a question on one of the Adobe forums saying that they kept getting kicked out of (logged off) the CF Admin in CF10.
+And I may revise the content as necessary.Someone raised a question on one of the Adobe forums saying that they kept getting kicked out of (logged off) the CF Admin in CF10.

 Ultimately, he realized it was that when one of his colleagues logged into CF 10 Admin, he got logged out, and vice-versa.
 Certainly frustrating.

 And yes, it's by design in CF10, as part of various security enhancements.
 The issue is that only one person can be logged in to a given account name in the CF Admin (by default, it's "admin").
 There is a solution: create new logins for each person needing to access the Admin.
 I discuss this and much more below.

 Update 1: Since I wrote this entry back in June '12, I did a video for Adobe about a year later where I walk through this in several minutes.
 You may want to check that out.

 Update 2: Great news for those using CF11: CF11 addresses this problem with a new feature in the CF Admin.
 You may want to read ahead to understand the problem to appreciate the point of this solution.
 Anyway, see the Security > Administrator page and its option, "Allow Concurrent Login Sessions for Administrator Console".
 The docs say that it will be disabled by default, allowing multipel logings, unless you choose the "securee profile" option during installation or via the admin (the ability to change that in the Admin is another new feature of CF11), in which case concurrent access by a given account it will be disabled.

 It is documented, in a couple of places.

 Her article notes with respect to changes about CFLOGIN, which the CF Admin uses under the covers:

 Now you can have only one active session open for one user for a given application that uses the cflogin tag.